wattanasila/web-blog/README.md

 # web-blog
+Blog Web Application

+The web live here : https://sugarlaxy.onrender.com

-I created this Blog web application by using Node.js, Express.js, and EJS.
-The application will allow users to create and view blog posts.
-Posts will not persist between sessions as no database will be used in this version of the application.
+This project is a blog web application developed using Node.js, Express.js, and EJS.
+The application facilitates the creation and viewing of blog posts.
+Note that posts do not persist between sessions due to the absence of a database.
+Emphasis is placed on styling to provide an optimal user experience.

-Use the web live here : https://sugarlaxy.onrender.com
+Key Features
+Post Creation: Users can create new blog posts.
+Post Viewing: The homepage displays all blog posts.
+Post Update/Delete: Users can edit or delete existing posts.
+Styling: The application features a responsive design for both desktop and mobile devices, ensuring a seamless user experience.
+Technical Specifications
+Node.js & Express.js: Utilized for server-side logic, routing, and middleware.
+EJS: Used as the templating engine for rendering dynamic HTML.

 Thank you for your feedback.
 To address your question about the "Edit" and "Delete" buttons: